A Unified Framework for Probabilistic Component Analysis: Prior Art and Novelties

 \section{Prior Art and Novelties}

-\looseness-1An important contribution of our paper lies in the proposed unification of probabilistic component techniques.
-To the best of our knowledge, this is the first framework that reduces the construction of probabilistic component analysis models to the design of a proper prior over the latent space (where essentially the choice is reduced to selecting the latent neighbourhood).

-In this section, we review the state-of-the-art in probabilistic alternatives of PCA, LDA, LPP and SFA.
-While doing so, we highlight the other novelties and advantages that our proposed framework entails wrt. each alternative formulation.
-Throughout this paper we consider, without any loss of generality, a zero mean set of $F$-dimensional observations of size $T$, $\{\mathbf{x}_1,\ldots,\mathbf{x}_T\}$, represented by a matrix $\mathbf{X} = [\mathbf{x}_1,\ldots,\mathbf{x}_T]$.
-All of these methods discover an $N$-dimensional latent space $\mathbf{Y} = [\mathbf{y}_1,\ldots,\mathbf{y}_T]$ which preserves certain properties of $\mathbf{X}$.
+\looseness-1An important contribution of our paper lies in the proposed unification of probabilistic component techniques, giving rise to the first framework that reduces the construction of probabilistic component analysis models to the design of a appropriate prior, thus defining only the latent neighbourhood.
+Nevertheless, other novelties arise in methods generated via our framework.
+In this section, we review the state-of-the-art in deterministic and probabilistic PCA, LDA, LPP and SFA.
+While doing so, we highlight novelties and advantages that our proposed framework entails wrt. each alternative formulation.
+Throughout this paper we consider, a zero mean set of $F$-dimensional observations of length $T$, represented by the matrix $\mathbf{X} = [\mathbf{x}_1,\ldots,\mathbf{x}_T]$.
+All CA methods discover an $N$-dimensional latent space $\mathbf{Y} = [\mathbf{y}_1,\ldots,\mathbf{y}_T]$ which preserves certain properties of $\mathbf{X}$.